Indonesian Aerospace N219: Development

 Production was forecast in 2019 to start with six aircraft, increasing to 16 in 2020 and 36 per year in a new US$90–100 million facility raised through equity participation, private-public partnerships, manufacturing subsidiaries, and joint ventures.

 The Indonesian Directorate General of Civil Aviation issued a type certificate on 18 December 2020.

-On 8 December 2021, a memorandum of understanding was signed by the Indonesian Aerospace and PT Infoglobal Teknologi Semesta/Infoglobal to integrate maritime surveillance aircraft (MSA) mission systems into the N-219.
-It will be based on a previous system that also installed on the Indonesian Navy's NC-212 Maritime Patrol aircraft.
+On 8 December 2021, a memorandum of understanding was signed by the Indonesian Aerospace and PT Infoglobal Teknologi Semesta/Infoglobal to integrate maritime surveillance aircraft (MSA) mission systems into the N219.
+It will be based on a previous system that also installed on the Indonesian Navy's NC212 Maritime Patrol aircraft.

-CEO of Indonesian Aerospace Gita Amperiawan stated in September 2024 that the N-219 has entered serial production, with the first production aircraft planned to be the Amphibian variant and slated for the Indonesian Army.
-The company aimed to complete the Army type certification for N-219 in 2027 and deliver the first aircraft at the same time.
+CEO of Indonesian Aerospace Gita Amperiawan stated in September 2024 that the N219 has entered serial production, slated for the Indonesian Army.
+The company aimed to complete the Indonesian Defence Airworthiness Authority (IDAA) type certification for the N219 in 2027 and deliver the first aircraft at the same time.
 The military variant has sliding door for medical evacuation, logistics and troop transport.

+Indonesian Aerospace and Scytalys, a Greek company, signed a framework agreement on 21 November 2025 to develop the N219 MSA (Maritime Surveillance Aircraft) variant for the Indonesian Maritime Security Agency (Bakamla).
+IAe would act as the main contractor and responsible for aircraft configuration, while Scytalys would provide and integrate Scytalys' MIMS Airborne Mission System to the aircraft.
+The variant is planned to be equipped with surveillance radar with range up to 160 NM and electro-optical/infrared sensor with detection range of 20 km.
+The N219 MSA would have operational range of up to 200 NM and more than five hours of endurance.
+The N219 MSA development is planned to enter into contract at the end of 2026.

+Later in March 2nd 2026 local time an official video of the aircraft PK-XDP and PK-XDT conducting flight tests including nighttime flight, one engine inoperative test flight, and accelerated stall test was shared.